 In Estate of Sanford v.
 Commissioner, 308 U.S. 39 (1939), the taxpayer created a trust for the benefit of named beneficiaries and reserved the power to revoke the trust in whole or in part, and to designate new beneficiaries other than himself.
 Six years later, in 1919, the taxpayer relinquished the power to revoke the trust, but retained the right to change the beneficiaries.
 In 1924, the taxpayer relinquished the right to change the beneficiaries.
 The Court stated that the taxpayer's gift is not complete, for purposes of the gift tax, when the donor has reserved the power to determine those others who would ultimately receive the property.
 Accordingly, the Court held that the taxpayer's gift was complete in 1924, when he relinquished his right to change the beneficiaries of the trust.
-A grantor's retention of a power to change the beneficial interests in a trust causes the transfer to the trust to be incomplete for gift tax purposes, even though the power may be defeated by the actions of third parties.
+A taxpayer's retention of a power to change the beneficial interests in a trust causes the transfer to the trust to be incomplete for gift tax purposes, even though the power may be defeated by the actions of third parties.
 Goldstein v.
 Commissioner, 37 T.C.
-897 (1962).
-See also Estate of Goelet v.
+897 (1962); See also Estate of Goelet v.
 Commissioner, 51 T.C.
 352 (1968).

-In this case, each Grantor retained the Grantor's Consent Power over the income of Trust.
+In this case, Grantors each retained the Grantor's Consent Power over the income and principal of Trust.
 Under § 25.2511-2(e), a donor is considered as himself having a power if it is exercisable by him in conjunction with any person not having a substantial adverse interest in the disposition of the transferred property or the income therefrom.
-The Committee members are not takers in default for purposes of § 25.2514-3(b)(2).
-They are merely coholders of the power.
+Pursuant to Trust, upon the Predeceased Grantor's death, the Predeceased Grantor's remaining interest in Trust (i.e., one-half) that the Predeceased Spouse did not effectively appoint pursuant to his or her limited testamentary power of appointment (Predeceased Grantor Balance) shall be distributed out of, and shall no longer be subject to, the terms of Trust.
+Consequently, upon the death of the Predeceased Grantor, the Power of Appointment Committee will no longer possess any powers over the property transferred to Trust by the Predeceased Grantor.
 Under § 25.2514-3(b)(2), a coholder of a power is only considered as having an adverse interest where he may possess the power after the possessor's death and may exercise it at that time in favor of himself, his estate, his creditors, or the creditors of his estate.
-In this case, the Committee ceases to exist upon the death of the last Grantor to die.
-Accordingly, the Committee members do not have interests adverse to either Grantor under § 25.2514-3(b)(2) and for purposes of § 25.2511-2(e).
+Accordingly, upon the Predeceased Grantor's death, the Power of Appointment Committee members would not be takers in default and do not have interests adverse to the Predeceased Grantor under § 25.2514-3(b)(2) and for purposes of § 25.2511-2(e).
+They are merely coholders of the power at the time of the Predeceased Spouse's death.
+Therefore, the Predeceased Grantor is considered as himself or herself possessing the power to distribute income and principal to any beneficiary because he or she retained the Grantor's Consent Power.
+The retention of the power with respect to the Predeceased Grantor causes the transfer of property to Trust to be wholly incomplete for federal gift tax purposes.